Stromberg90/Scripts/Blender/README.md

 ### Edges To Curve
 ![](http://i.imgur.com/u2tHwLL.gif)

-Usage: Select edge(s) then search for Edges To Curve in the spacebar menu or hotkey object.edge_to_curve
+Usage: Select edge(s) then search for Edges To Curve in the spacebar menu, or the Edges menu in the top of the viewport, or the Context menu, or hotkey object.edge_to_curve
+Left Mouse confirms, Right Mouse cancels, Mouse Wheel increases or decreases resolution.

 ### Duplicate Along Curve
 ![](http://i.imgur.com/8kERwFF.gif)